Blood pressure: Regulation of blood pressure

-Currently, the RAS is targeted pharmacologically by ACE inhibitors and angiotensin II receptor antagonists, also known as angiotensin receptor blockers (ARBs).
-The aldosterone system is directly targeted by spironolactone, an aldosterone antagonist.
+The RAS is targeted pharmacologically by ACE inhibitors and angiotensin II receptor antagonists (also known as angiotensin receptor blockers; ARB).
+The aldosterone system is directly targeted by aldosterone antagonists.
 The fluid retention may be targeted by diuretics; the antihypertensive effect of diuretics is due to its effect on blood volume.
 Generally, the baroreceptor reflex is not targeted in hypertension because if blocked, individuals may experience orthostatic hypotension and fainting.

 Measurement

 Arterial pressure is most commonly measured via a sphygmomanometer, which uses the height of a column of mercury, or an aneroid gauge, to reflect the blood pressure by auscultation.
 The most common automated blood pressure measurement technique is based on the oscillometric method.
 Fully automated oscillometric measurement has been available since 1981.
 This principle has recently been used to measure blood pressure with a smartphone.
 Measuring pressure invasively, by penetrating the arterial wall to take the measurement, is much less common and usually restricted to a hospital setting.

-Novel methods to measure blood pressure without penetrating the arterial wall, and without applying any pressure on patient's body are currently being explored.
-So-called cuffless measurements, these methods open the door to more comfortable and acceptable blood pressure monitors.
-An example is a cuffless blood pressure monitor at the wrist that uses only optical sensors.
+Novel methods to measure blood pressure without penetrating the arterial wall, and without applying any pressure on patient's body are being explored, for example, cuffless measurements that uses only optical sensors.